Mélenchon and les folies de France

 And what does this 65-year-old admirer of Lenin, Trotsky, Fidel Castro, and late Venezuelan strongman Hugo Chavez promise instead?

 Mr. Mélenchon gives new meaning to the term tax-and-spend.
-He vows to slap a 100-per-cent tax rate on those earning 20 times the median income, or about €400,000 ($578,000).
+He vows to slap a 90-per-cent tax rate on those earning more than 20 times the median income, or about €400,000 ($578,000).
 He would increase government spending by €270-billion, including a €100-billion immediate stimulus package to tackle the “ecological and social emergency” he says France faces.
 He would unleash a wave of nationalizations.

 His fiscal pledges would blow France’s deficit and debt out of the water, violating European Union rules that limit deficits among euro zone countries to 3 per cent of gross domestic product.
 No problem, Mr. Mélenchon insists.
 He’d negotiate a French exemption.
 If that fails, he’d hold a Frexit referendum to pull France out of the EU altogether.